yamuna1996d/nytimes-articles/README.md

 ##Installation
 * Clone this repository to your local machine using git clone https://github.com/your-username/ny_times_articles_app.git
 * Navigate to the project directory and run flutter pub get to install the required dependencies.
 *Replace YOUR_API_KEY in lib/constraints/constraints.dart with your NY Times API key.
-You can obtain an API key by following the instructions on this page: https://developer.nytimes.com/get-started
+You can obtain an API key by following the instructions on this page:    https://developer.nytimes.com/get-startedUsage
-Usage
 * To run the app, connect your device to your computer and run flutter run from the project directory.

 ##Testing